maelle/simplymaelle/content/post/2023-01-12-git-github-casual/index.md

 ## Check your R/GitHub situation

 In this I assume you have R and RStudio IDE installed.
 One problem at a time. :smile_cat:

+[Tip by Hao Ye](https://mastodon.social/@hye@glammr.us/109676766952787983): first [setup R so that it loads usethis at each session start](https://usethis.r-lib.org/articles/usethis-setup.html), so you might skip writing `usethis::` in front of each usethis function.

 Let's see if you have git correctly installed and hooked with GitHub, and remediate if not.
 Run [`usethis::git_sitrep()`](https://usethis.r-lib.org/reference/git_sitrep.html).
 Also run [`usethis::gh_token_help()`](https://usethis.r-lib.org/reference/github-token.html).